gilbertlei/gilbertlei.github.io/_posts/2018-12-20-Statistics-for-Data-Science-II.md

 **How to calculate test statistic (𝛿*)?**
 - single mean (t-test):
 ![](../images/stats/t-statistic-single-mean.JPG)
-note: the degree of freedom of this t-statistic is df = n - 1.
+note: the degree of freedom of this test is df = n - 1.

 - difference between two means (t-test):
 ![](../images/stats/t-statistic-two-means.JPG)
 note:
-  - the degree of freedom of this t-statistic is df = n_A + n_B - 2.
+  - the degree of freedom of this test is df = n_A + n_B - 2.
   - x_bar is sample mean of each group.
   - S is the common variance of two samples.
 It can be calculated by:
 ![](../images/stats/common-variance-of-two-samples.JPG)